OTP banners.jpg

 💬 How do I get the Zoom links for the conference sessions?

-💬 Can I get a refund for my Premium Access ticket if my schedule changes and I can’t attend live or watch the replays in time?
+💬 Can I get a refund for my premium access ticket if my schedule changes and I can’t attend live or watch the replays in time?

 💬 Is this worth my time and money?